RAYLIGHT FOR MAC 2.08

 Using Raylight to Import MXF Files

-Insert P2 Card or attach a hard drive, P2 Store, or Firestore device, or attach a camera with P2 Cards.
-Start Raylight and click "Scan Now."
-Raylight will scan the cards or drives for video MXF files, and then create MXF file links in the /Users /Shared /Raylight folder on your system drive.
 Need to scan other locations for MXF files?
 Read the section "Other Locations" below.
 The process should take no more than a few seconds.
 The links appear as Quicktime files but they do not contain any audio or video data, they are just links (Aliases or Data References) to the data in the MXF files.
 Do not move or delete the MXF files after you have scanned them.
 Do not rename the volume name of external drives or P2 cards.
 If you do move the MXF files, or rename the external drive or P2 card, they must be rescanned.
 The link files (extension .MXF.mov) can be opened with Final Cut Pro and can be edited as normal.
 You can also double-click on the link files in Finder to play back the clip in the Quicktime Player.
+With the “After Scan, Import into FCP” option the clips will automatically be imported into the currently open FCP project, or into a new project called "New Clips" if FCP is not running.

 Pulldown Options